kyuhwan94/opticDNN/README.md

 ## 📌 Notes

--Tested on Linux with Python ≥ 3.8 and PyTorch ≥ 1.10.
+- Tested on Linux with Python ≥ 3.8 and PyTorch ≥ 1.10.
--GPU acceleration is highly recommended for training.
+- GPU acceleration is highly recommended for training.